How to Speak from Your Heart as a Leader

 By John Millen

-A few weeks ago I was giving a keynote presentation on business storytelling at the Ohio Society of Association Executives.
-Near the beginning I shared a story of a powerful experience I had 25 years ago when I was leading media relations for an insurance company in California.
+I often share a powerful experience I had 25 years ago when I was leading media relations for an insurance company in California.

 Part of my role was to go to the scene of disasters and work with the media, which over the years took me to hurricanes, fires, earthquakes and other tragedies.